Officer killed outside Capitol to lie in honor in Rotunda next week

 In a statement released through the Capitol Police, Evans’s family said, “The outpouring of support we have received from the law enforcement community from around the country and world both humbles us and serves as a testament to Billy’s sacrifice and dedication to the mission of which he was charged.”

-The family said that Evans spent time with his children “building with Lego, having lightsaber duels, playing board games, doing arts and crafts, and recently finishing the Harry Potter series.
+The family said Evans spent time with his children: “building with Lego, having lightsaber duels, playing board games, doing arts and crafts, and recently finishing the Harry Potter series.
 He was always so eager to show how proud he was of everything they did.
 Any opportunity to spend time with his children brightened both their lives and his.
 Their dad was their hero long before the tragic events of last week.”

-The statement also noted that “Billy was proud to be a United States Capitol Police Officer.
+The statement also noted that: “Billy was proud to be a United States Capitol Police Officer.
 His colleagues from the North Barricade were the people he spent so many hours with, and their friendship was one of the best parts of his job.
 We hold them in our hearts, as we know they acutely share our grief.”

 Shaver’s family has not commented publicly.